Genez-io/genez-io.github.io/content/posts/web3_app.md

 ![Street Art Image](/posts/ss_23.webp)

 There you can find the Mongo DB URI.
-Replace &lt;admin>:&lt;password> with the admin:password pair you configured when you created the DB:
+Replace `<admin>`:`<password>` with the admin:password pair you configured when you created the DB:

 ![Street Art Image](/posts/ss_15.webp)